-When you are unrepresented and pursuing a claim independently, the insurance company will use your inexperience to their advantage.
-The adjuster might say that you should not have treated as long with this type of injury or that your injuries are inconsistent with the accident details.
+When you are unrepresented and pursuing a Florida trucking accident claim independently, the insurance company will use your inexperience to their advantage.
+The adjuster might say that you should not have been treated as long with this type of injury or that your injuries are inconsistent with the accident details.
 They might also claim you are more at fault for the accident than you believe.

-These are all tactics used to decrease their overall payout on your case.
+These are all tactics used to decrease their overall payout on your semi truck accident case.
 No matter how nice the insurance adjuster for the other driver pretends to be, they are not on your side.
 Their loyalty is to their insured and the company, not you.

 When you are represented by a skilled Florida truck accident lawyer from Emmanuel Sheppard & Condon, we won’t stand for this.
 We will help prepare the strongest evidence possible to support your claim.